 Settlement Administration Costs.
 The Court has approved Phoenix Settlement Administrators to act as the "Settlement Administrator," who is sending this Notice to you and will perform many other duties relating to the Settlement.
-The Court has approved setting aside up to \$7,000 from the Gross Settlement Amount to pay the Settlement administration costs.
+The Court has approved setting aside up to \$10,000.00 from the Gross Settlement Amount to pay the Settlement administration costs.

 Attorneys' Fees and Expenses.
 Class Counsel have been prosecuting the Lawsuit on behalf of the Settlement Class Members on a contingency fee basis (that is, without being paid any money to date) and have been paying all litigation costs and expenses.
 The Court will determine the actual amount awarded to Class Counsel as attorneys' fees, which will be paid from the Gross Settlement Amount.
 Settlement Class members are not personally responsible for any of Class Counsel's attorneys' fees or expenses.
-Class Counsel will ask for fees of up to one-third of the Gross Settlement Amount, which is estimated to be \$125,000.00, as reasonable compensation for the work Class Counsel performed and will continue to perform in this Lawsuit through Settlement finalization.
-Class Counsel also will ask for reimbursement of up to \$30,000.00 for verified costs Class Counsel incurred in connection with the Lawsuit.
+Class Counsel will ask for fees of up to one-third of the Gross Settlement Amount, which is estimated to be \$583,333.33, as reasonable compensation for the work Class Counsel performed and will continue to perform in this Lawsuit through Settlement finalization.
+Class Counsel also will ask for reimbursement of up to \$40,000.00 for verified costs Class Counsel incurred in connection with the Lawsuit.

 Service Award to Class Representative.
-Class Counsel will ask the Court to award the Class Representative a service award in the amount of \$5,000.00, to compensate him for her service and extra work provided on behalf of the Settlement Class members.
+Class Counsel will ask the Court to award the Class Representative a service award in the amount of \$7,500.00, to compensate him for his service and extra work provided on behalf of the Settlement Class members.

 LWDA Payment.
-Class Counsel will ask the Court to approve a payment in the total amount of \$15,000.00 as and for alleged civil penalties, payable pursuant to the California Labor Code Private Attorney General Act ("PAGA").
-Per Labor Code § 2699(i), seventy-five percent (75%) of such penalties, or \$11,250.00 will be payable to the LWDA, and the remaining twenty-five percent (25%), or \$3,750.00), will be payable to certain Settlement Class members as the "PAGA Amount," as described below.
+Class Counsel will ask the Court to approve a payment in the total amount of \$50,000.00 as and for alleged civil penalties, payable pursuant to the California Labor Code Private Attorney General Act ("PAGA").
+Per Labor Code § 2699(i), seventy-five percent (75%) of such penalties, or \$37,500.00 will be payable to the LWDA, and the remaining twenty-five percent (25%), or (\$12,500.00), will be payable to certain Settlement Class members as the "PAGA Amount," as described below.

 Calculation of Individual Settlement Class Members' Settlement Award.
 After deducting the Court-approved amounts above, the balance of the Gross Settlement Amount will form the Net Settlement Amount ("NSA"), which will be distributed to all Settlement Class members who do not submit a valid and timely Request for Exclusion (described below).
-The NSA is estimated at approximately \$\\\\\\, to be shared among an estimated 89 Settlement Class members.
+The NSA is estimated at approximately \$1,071,666.67, to be shared among an estimated 400 Settlement Class members.
 The NSA will be divided as follows:

-- (i) Ninety Percent (90%) of the Net Settlement Fund shall be allocated to Settlement Class Members who worked during the Class Period, as follows: Each participating Settlement Class member shall receive a proportionate settlement share based upon the number of workweeks worked during the Class Period, the numerator of which is the Settlement Class Member's individual total workweeks worked during the Class Period, and the denominator of which is the total workweeks worked by all Settlement Class Members who worked during the Class Period. - (ii) Five Percent (5%) of the Net Settlement Amount shall be designated as the "Wage Statement Amount."
-Each participating Settlement Class member who was employed by Defendant at any time from August 30, 2018 to [INSERT DATE OF PRELIMINARY APPROVAL], shall receive a portion of the Wage Statement Amount proportionate to the number of
+- (i) The Net Settlement Amount shall be allocated to Settlement Class members who worked during the Class Period, as follows: each participating Settlement Class member shall receive a proportionate settlement share based upon the number of workweeks worked as a non-exempt employee during the Class Period, the numerator of which is the Settlement Class member's total workweeks worked as a non-exempt employee during the Class Period, and the denominator of which is the total workweeks worked as non-exempt employees by all Settlement Class members (who do not opt out) who worked during the Class Period. - (ii) In addition, Twelve Thousand Five Hundred Dollars and Zero Cents (\$12,500.00) of the Gross Settlement Amount has been designated as the "PAGA Amount" as described above.
+Each Settlement Class member who was employed by Defendant at any time from